mapbender/mapbender-documentation/en/customization/yaml.rst

 Use of several databases
 ************************

-With Mapbender you can use several databases.
-This is recommended when you want to keep your data seperated from Mapbender data.
-Or when you want to use code that doesn't belong to a Mapbender bundle.
+Mapbender can handle several databases.
+This is recommended if you want to keep your data seperated from Mapbender data.
+Or if you want to use code that doesn't belong to a Mapbender bundle.

-You already need a second database for *geo data search* (with SearchRouter)  and data collection (Digitizer).
+You need a second database for *geo data search* (with SearchRouter)  and data collection (Digitizer).

 The default database connection (``default_connection: default``) is used by Mapbender.